 She feels the way she did in the hospital, the day she took her infant son home.

 And yet, she also knows that she’s lived with enough intent during the important moments so that they are now a part of a wiser, more-papery-eyed her.

 She’s finally old enough to know what she doesn’t know.
 I think she and I are okay with that.

-Together though, we’ll continue the search for perfect eye cream because no age means that seeing papery wrinkles in the mirror is the same as seeing ourselves.
+Together though, we’ll continue the search for perfect eye cream and read hundreds of wrinkle cream reviews, because no age means that seeing papery wrinkles in the mirror is the same as seeing ourselves.
 Except for when it is, because we’re each all of the people we’ve been and will become.
 Some of them, especially the ones in our futures, have wrinkles.

 This has been a Finish the Sentence Friday post.
 Today’s sentence is “”I thought that by this time in life, I’d…” I’m your host, and would love if you’d consider following me on Facebook, Twitter, or Pinterest.
 Or, well, on all of them, because social media is almost the same likiness as wine is these days.